Deployment

 Deployment from the repository

-- Deploys submodules fetched at the beginning of the execution
+- Deploys submodules fetched at the beginning of the pipeline run

 - Never deploys dependencies or artifacts

-The first step is deploying the repository using one of the deployment actions (FTP, SFTP, Rsync, Git Push).
-Then, you connect to the server and download the dependencies:
+The first step is deploying the repository using one of the deployment actions (FTP, SFTP, Rsync, Git Push, etc.).
+Then, you connect to the server and download the dependencies using the SSH action

-Buddy has a dedicated SSH action that you can use to connect to and run commands on the server.
+The action lets you connect to and run commands on the server.

-The process is very similar to the previous example, except that we use the HTTP action instead of SSH to inform the server that a new version is available after the deployment:
+The process is very similar to the previous example, except that instead of SSH we use the HTTP Request action to inform the server that a new version is available after the deployment:

 Authentication errors in submodules